Felix Ley

 Felix Ley (March 5, 1909 - January 23, 1972), Order of Friars Minor Capuchin, was an American prelate of the Roman Catholic Church who served as bishop and the apostolic administrator of Okinawa and the Southern Islands/Ryukyus, now the Diocese of Naha, in Naha, Japan.

 Biography

-Alvin Ley was born in Hewitt, Wood County, Wisconsin United States and was ordained to the Roman Catholic priesthood on June 14, 1936.
+Alvin Ley was born on March 5, 1909 in Hewitt, a village in the Wood County of the U.S. state of Wisconsin, and was ordained to the Roman Catholic priesthood on June 14, 1936.

 Father Ley was sent to Guam, where he was taken prisoner by the Japanese army during World War II.
 He was held prisoner of war at Kobe, Japan.
 After World War II, he was sent to Okinawa.